Yang-Mills-Utiyama Theory and Graviweak Correspondence: Instanton in amphometric space

 \subsection{Instanton}

 The four-dimensional Euclidean space-time has the SD- or ASD curvature as a solution of the equation of motion obtained as the stationary point of the Yang--Mills action as shown in \textbf{Remark \ref{SDorASD}}.
 The instanton solution\cite{ATIYAH1978185}, is an example of the (A)SD solution, and the instanton number is a topological invariant in the four-dimensional Euclidean space-time.
-This section treats the instanton solution in a flat space-time ($\www=0$) with the amphometric.
-The instanton number in the Lorentzian metric space is also discussed.
-In this section, coupling constant ${c^{~}_\SU}$ is set to unity for simplicity.
+This section treats the instanton solution in a flat space-time ($\www=0$) with the amphometric and the instanton number in Euclidean and Lorentzian metric spaces.
+We set coupling constant ${c^{~}_\SU}$ to unity for simplicity.

 \paragraph{a) unphysical solution:} The instanton connection at $\bm\rho^{t}=(t,x,y,z)$ in the amphometric space is provided as

 Direct calculations of (\ref{instantonsol}) with (\ref{instantonsol2}) provide instanton connection as